 Don’t let the “rheum” in the name fool you.
 Besides rheumatoid arthritis (RA), these doctors treat a wide variety of autoimmune and inflammatory diseases that may affect the joints (such as gout and lupus), as well as other muscle or bone problems or injuries that can make your joints hurt and limit your function.

 “In addition to the systemic diseases, people may come to see a rheumatologist to diagnose chronic back or neck pain or for a localized joint or muscle or tendon problem such as tennis elbow or Achilles’ tendonitis,” says Paula Marchetta, MD, MBA, president of the American College of Rheumatology.
 They also treat other conditions that you might be unaware of, such as osteoporosis, fibromyalgia, and Lyme disease.

 Your primary care physician may send you to a rheumatologist as a last resort after no one else has figured out what’s going on.

 “We treat lots of rare diseases as well as more common diseases that sometimes present in unusual ways that make it harder to make the diagnosis.
 We have to take into consideration every system of the body, not just one organ.
 We do lots of detective work and think about patterns in your symptoms,” Dr. Marchetta says.

-3. Rheumatologists may be your doctor for life
+3. These doctors may be your doctor for life